humio/humio2grafana/CONTRIBUTING.md

     ```bash
     ln -s $(pwd)/dist {grafana-plugins-directory}/humio2grafana
     ```
-6. Restart Grafana to apply your plugin.
-You should now be ready to implement your changes.
+6. Restart Grafana to apply the plugin.
+It should not be accessible from Grafana, and you are now ready to implement your changes.

 7. If you want, you can activate the `watch` feature to automatically build the plugin, when you change the source code.
     ```bash